ahankinson/ToursDemoApplication/tutorial/Tutorial-Part2.md

 The next few lines will look for an existing record in our Solr system.
 If we are creating a new record, chances are it will not exist.
 However, if we are updating an older record the easiest way to deal with it is to delete the old record and then re-add a new one.

 Finally, we index the content.
 We create a key/value dictionary that contains the Solr field that we want to push content into, and the content from our book instance that is being saved as the value.
-Notice that the keys in our dictionary match the `dynamicField` pattern that we established in our Solr schema.
+Notice that the keys in our dictionary match the fields that we established in our Solr schema.

 This is concluded by calling `add` to our Solr server to add the document to the Solr server.
 It uses a Python idiom that you may not be familiar with: